LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/2. Infrastructure in Google Cloud/Module_05.md

 ## Use Cases of Managed Messaging Service

 * Balance Workloads in Network Clusters
-    * A large queue of tasks can be efficiently distributed among multiple workers, such as compute engine instances
+    * A large queue of tasks can be efficiently distributed among multiple workers, such as compute engine instances.
 * Implement Asynchronous Workflows
     * An order processing application can place an order on a topic from which it can be processed by one or more workers.
 * Distributing Event Notifications